 A commitment to education and supporting the community is a core value at My Vaccine Lawyer.
 In addition to our pro bono and philanthropic efforts, our firm values education and understands that obtaining an education is the pathway to success for many students.

-The My Vaccine Lawyer higher education scholarship is open to individuals who are currently attending or are planning to attend an accredited United States college or university for undergraduate, graduate or post-graduate studies.
+The My Vaccine Lawyer higher education scholarship is open to individuals who are currently attending or are planning to attend an accredited college or university in the United States or Canada for undergraduate, graduate or post-graduate studies.

 Applications should be uploaded to the website through the form below or emailed to email@example.com.

 By submitting the application and essay response, applicants grant My Vaccine Lawyer permission to publish the winning essay on its website and social media profiles, including Facebook.
 The winner will be identified by first name only.